 If you prefer joining an established movement with a proven track record, organizations like Zero Hour, Sunrise Movement, and 350.org offer structured volunteer opportunities across the globe.
 These groups provide training, resources, and mentorship to help you develop organizing skills while working alongside experienced activists.

-- Zero Hour, for instance, focuses on intersectional climate justice and runs campaigns ranging from lobby days to climate summits and art festivals.
-Their approach recognizes that climate change doesn’t exist in isolation; it’s interconnected with capitalism, colonialism, racism, and other systemic injustices.
+• Zero Hour focuses on intersectional climate justice and runs campaigns ranging from lobby days to climate summits and art festivals.
+Their approach recognizes that climate change doesn’t exist in isolation; it’s interconnected with systemic inequalities that require collaborative solutions across sectors.

-- 350.org operates in over 188 countries, making it one of the most geographically diverse climate organizations.
-They organize fossil fuel divestment campaigns, oppose new oil and gas projects, and build grassroots power for renewable energy transitions.
-Their campaigns often provide clear action steps, making them ideal for activists who want structured guidance.
+• 350.org operates in over 188 countries, making it one of the most geographically diverse climate organizations.
+They organize fossil fuel divestment campaigns, build opposition to new oil and gas projects, and support renewable energy transitions.
+Their campaigns provide clear action steps, making them ideal for activists who want structured guidance.

 Most of these organizations welcome remote volunteers, making it possible to contribute regardless of your location.
-Start by visiting their websites, signing up for newsletters, and attending virtual orientation sessions to find the best fit for your interests and availability.
+Start by visiting their websites, signing up for newsletters, and attending virtual orientation sessions.
 Common volunteer roles include social media coordination, research and policy analysis, event planning, fundraising support, and community outreach.
 Many organizations offer flexible time commitments starting at just 5 hours per month.

 3. Start or Join a School or Campus Climate Group